jschornick/i2c_device/readme.md

 I2C Device
 ==========

-Let's say your new fancy-schancy accelerometer just came in the mail from _Bob's Sensor World_, and you're ready to start pulling data off that bad boy.
+Let's say your new fancy-schmancy accelerometer just came in the mail from _Bob's Sensor World_, and you're ready to start pulling data off that bad boy.
 You shopped carefully, and you know that your sensor supports I2C, so you load up the python-smbus library.
 In a few short minutes, you're pulling off data.